Enfoid/SwingFish-public/Code/cAlgo/Robots/LaMetric2cTrader/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
+ - choice to calculate TodaysPnL based on Balance or Equity
  - Better communication
  - fixed icon issue
  - added margin warning level (shows a different icon when level is crossed)